 - Involuntary transportation to the hospital for alcohol and drug use/abuse.

 Major depression, however, is a “whole-body” concern, involving the body, mood, thoughts, and behavior.
 It affects the way a person eats and sleeps, the way a person feels about him or herself, and the way a person thinks about things.

 Major depression is not a passing blue mood.
-It is not a sign of personal weakness or a condition that can be wished or willed away.
 People with depression cannot merely “pull themselves together.”
 Without treatment, symptoms can last for weeks, months or years.
 Appropriate treatment, however, can help over 80% of those who suffer from depression.